drogonframework/drogon-docs/ENG-07-Session.md

 drogon::HttpAppFramework::instance().enableSession(1200);
 ```

-Recompile the entire project with cmake, run the target program webapp, and you can see the effect through the browser.
+Recompile the entire project with CMake, run the target program webapp, and you can see the effect through the browser.

 # 08.0 [Database](ENG-08-0-Database-General)